blancavazquez/CardioSeries/readme.md

 ## CardioSeries: a model for predicting multivariate time series

-This repository contains the code for early prediction of clinical behavior based on dilated causal convolutional neural networks (DCCNN).
+This repository contains the code  for predicting multivariate time series based on dilated causal convolutional neural networks (DCCNN).
+The application of this model is for early prediction of clinical behavior.

 ## Brief introduction
 This repository is organized as follows: